hosamahmud/deleteaftertestgithub/HELLO.md

-thank you for just creating me after first commit, let's make an edting after second commit , i created a new branch and now the edit after commit on new branch , we merged the new brnach to master ,and now editing let commit finally
+-thank you for just creating me
+-after first commit, let's make an edting
+-after second commit , i created a new branch and now the edit -after commit on new branch , we merged the new brnach to master ,and now editing let commit finally -after pushed on github , we just making an edit to the file and the we sent the updates to master local branch again